 Everyday people are bombarded with articles that are clamoring for their attention.
 Which would you read?
 Blogs with boring headlines, or those with exciting, captivating headlines?

-Powerful headlines sell content!
+Powerful headlines sell content and increase traffic to your website!
 Your headline is the first impression a prospective reader has of your content.
 The headline is the ‘hook’ which appeals to your target audience and drags them into reading your contents.

 Your hook needs to use language that resonates with your audience.
 But to do this your must first know what is valuable to your target audience.
 You also need to know what they want and what problems they have that keep them awake at night.